Timrosinnus64/Azurlanedex/privacy_policy.md

 * message content, also used for the spawn mechanism

 ## How is it stored?
-All data is stored on a PostgreSQL server, running on a Virtual Private Machine hosted by Oracle Corportation.
+All data is stored on a main PC where the bot is hosted from Docker Desktop

 The data is protected from unauthorized access, disclosure, alteration and destruction.